- Alzheimer’s Disease, Dementia and Memory Disorders

 Why Choose Loyola for Treatment of Alzheimer’s, Dementia and Memory Disorders?

-Loyola's neurology and neurosurgery departments are nationally recognized for providing exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
+Loyola's neurology and neurosurgery departments have been nationally ranked by U.S. News & World Report's 2019-20 Best Hospital list and provide exceptional care in an academic setting and train future leaders in neurology and neurosurgery.

 Loyola’s Alzheimer’s Disease and Memory Disorder Center is a primary care provider for Alzheimer’s patients for the state of Illinois and accepts referrals from doctors and national and local Alzheimer’s disease associations.
 In addition, Loyola’s neuro intensive care unit is staffed by trained neurology nurses who have earned Magnet status.